LOCAL AND AREA NEWS

 CHECK OUT THE KSPI AM WEEKDAY LINE UP!!

 From 7 to 9, mornings start with "Stillwater Magazine", hosted by Stillwater Radio News Director Bill Van Ness.
 Bill gets your weekday started by bringing you up to date with local news, state news, local sports, local weather and local happenings from around the area with special guests and topics.

 "The Game" with Rex Holt airs from 9:00 AM until 11:00 AM.
-Rex is the voice for Oklahoma State Wrestling, Oklahoma State Baseball and Stillwater High School Sports.
+Rex is the voice for Oklahoma State Wrestling, Oklahoma State Baseball and Stillwater High School Football and Wrestling.
 Each day Monday thru Friday, Rex gives you a realistic look at local high school sports, Big 12 sports, Professional Sports and hot topics of the day.
 Bill Van Ness joins Rex to add his sports insights to the program.

 WATCH AND LISTEN TO THE GAME LIVE HERE 9AM-11AM WEEKDAYS

 IN THE LINE UP FROM 11A-2P is “THE JIM ROME SHOW”.
 Jim generates an electric atmosphere on the air that's dense with attitude, humor, and hipness.
 Rather than gunning for controversy and confrontation, Jim aims to engage and challenge his callers.
 His creative, bare knuckle approach, tempered by intelligence and vast knowledge of sports, has left him perched atop the sports talk world with America's sports radio fans in the palm of his hand.